Application procedure for non-European (EEA) students

 Please check the webpage Orange Knowledge Programme for information on this procedure.

 If you wish to apply for a study programme, you first have to apply through Studielink, the online application system for higher education in the Netherlands.
+(If this is the first time you are applying to a Dutch University please select Create a Studielink-account without DigiD).
 You can already submit your application before finishing your final exams.

 Once you have created a Studielink account, please choose the programme you are interested in and indicate the year you want to commence your studies in.